svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ### Key Discoveries

 * A First Look at the Deprecation of RESTful APIs
 * On the Effectiveness of Incremental Fact Extraction and Analysis
+* Graph data management of evolving dependency graphs for multi-versioned codebases

 ### Data Driven